pirl-unc/binfotron/README.md

 The purpose of this package is perform higher level statistical analyses on RNA-Seq and other datasets.

+* this package was originally hosted at https://github.com/Benjamin-Vincent-Lab/binfotron and was moved here on 2/13/2024

 ## Install
 Restart R Session